Construction of Arithmetic Teichmuller Spaces I: The Absolute Grothendieck Conjecture is false for Berkovich Spaces

 Let me now prove \ref{thm:main-4}.
 The claimed isomorphism $\pit{X/K_1}\isom \pit{X/K_2}$ follows from the fact that both the groups can be identified with $\ilim_{E'/E}\pit{X/E'}$ where the inverse limit is over all finite extensions of $E'/E$ contained in $K_1$ (resp. $K_2$) and the fact that there is an equivalence between categories of finite extensions of $E$ contained in $K_1$ and the category of finite extensions of $E$ contained in $K_2$, since finite extensions of $E$ are given by adjoining roots of polynomials with coefficients in $E$ and this data is independent of the embedding of $E$ in $K_1$ or $K_2$ and moreover any abstract isomorphism of finite extensions of a complete discretely valued field is in fact an isometry--i.e given a finite extension of $E$, $E'\into K_1$ contained in $K_1$, there is an isometry $E'\into K_2$ and vice versa. \ep

 \para The importance of working with algebraically closed perfectoid fields $K_1,K_2$ with isometric tilts $K_1^\flat \isom K_2^{\flat}$ (i.e. with untilts of a fixed algebraically closed perfectoid field of characteristic $p>0$) will become clear from Theorem~\ref{th:main3} which will be proved later.
 Note that if $K_1,K_2$ are arbitrary algebraically closed perfectoid fields, then $K_1^\flat$ and $K_2^\flat$ need not be isometric.
 A simple example of this is given as follows.
-Let $\cpmax$ be a maximally (i.e. spherically) complete extension of $\bQ_p$, then $\cpmax$ and $\C_p$ do not have isometric tilts other wise $\cpt\isom {\cpmax}^\flat$ is also spherically (i.e. maximally) complete, which is certainly not the case.
+Let $\cpmax\supset\C_p$ be a maximally (i.e. spherically) complete field (i.e. a maximal immediate extension of $\bQ_p$) (see \cite{kaplansky42}, \cite{poonen93} for the construction of $\cpmax$), then $\cpmax$ and $\C_p$ do not have isometric tilts other wise $\cpt\isom {\cpmax}^\flat$ is also spherically (i.e. maximally) complete, which is certainly not the case.
+[The field extension $\cpmax\supset\C_p$ is of uncountable transcendence degree (both the fields have the same cardinality).]

-\para The following comment will also be useful.
-The field extension $\cpmax/\C_p$ is of uncountable transcendence degree (both the fields have the same cardinality) and one can construct many algebraically closed, complete subfields between $\cpmax$ and $\C_p$.
-Passage to such field extensions should be considered as a \emph{``vertical variation''} of the algebraically closed perfectoid field because such variations may also involve extension of their tilts $\C_p^{max\flat}/\cpt$ (also of uncountable transcendence degree).
+\para The passage from $\C_p$ to $\cpmax$ should be considered as a \emph{``vertical variation''} of the algebraically closed perfectoid field because it involves extension of their tilts $\C_p^{max\flat}\supset\cpt$ (because this is also of uncountable transcendence degree).
 On the other hand \cite{kedlaya18} shows that a there is also a \emph{``horizontal''} or an \emph{``iso-tilted or equi-tilted variation''} possible in which the tilts stay fixed isometrically.